migariane/TutorialCausalInferenceEstimators/README.md

 ### Matthew J. Smith, Camille Maringe, Bernard Rachet, Mohammad A. Mansournia, Miguel Angel Luque-Fernandez

-### This repository made available to the scientific community the data and the code presented in the Statistics and Medicine (SIM) manuscript:
+### This repository makes available, to the scientific community, the data and the code presented in the Statistics in Medicine (SIM) manuscript:

 Smith M.J., Luque‐Fernandez M.A., Schomaker M., Rachet B., Schnitzer M.E..
 Tutorial: Introduction to computational causal inference for applied researchers.
 Statistics in Medicine.
 2021; vol(?): pages(?). https://doi...